 “Successful testing in a representative environment was a key milestone for the effort,” said Dr. William Moulder, the program lead at Lincoln Laboratory.

-Responsible for this endeavor is a program from S&T’s Explosives Division called Surface Transportation Explosive Threat Detection (STETD).
-Among its holistic, curb to platform approach, the program aims to develop techniques that will automatically highlight possible threat items and then cue security staff.
+S&T's Surface Transportation Explosive Threat Detection (STETD) Program is responsible for this endeavor.
+As part of its holistic, curb to platform approach, the program aims to develop techniques that will automatically highlight possible threat items and then cue security staff.

 The millimeter wave technology consists of a set of antennas installed on flat panels.
 The antennas send out and receive low-power radio signals that can penetrate clothing and backpacks but will reflect off of certain items.
 Screening commuters from a distance, the technology produces high resolution images in real time, without negatively impacting the speed of travel, and will alarm operators if someone is concealing potential threat items.